codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

       chart: /onprem-kcfi/chart-$version/codefresh
 ```

-1. Use `kcfi` to deploy the chart to the passive (stand-by) cluster.
+1. Use `kcfi` to deploy the chart to the passive cluster.

-#### Switch clusters for disaster recovery
+#### Switch between clusters for disaster recovery
-Switch between clusters for disaster recovery.
+For disaster recovery switch between the active and passive clusters.

 1. In the _active_ cluster, in `cfapi-buildmanager`, change the value of `FREEZE_WORKFLOWS_EXECUTION` from `false` to `true`.
-  If the variable does not exist, add it and make sure the value is set to `true`.
+  If the variable does not exist, add it, and make sure the value is set to `true`.
 1. In the _passive_ cluster, in `cfapi-buildmanager`, change the value of `FREEZE_WORKFLOWS_EXECUTION` from `true` to `false`.
 1. Switch DNS from the currently active cluster to the passive cluster.